Howard Sprague: Character overview

 In the episode "The County Clerk", Howard is portrayed as socially stymied, especially when it came to dating.
 His mother even tries to thwart a double date he has with Andy Taylor, Helen Crump, and a nurse, by feigning heart palpitations.
 In the episode "The Lodge", Howard is about to join a men's social club, but his mother manipulates Goober Pyle with a sob story in an attempt to blackball his membership.
 Opie once said Howard threw a baseball "just like Aunt Bee".

-When his mother remarried and moved to Mount Pilot, Howard sought to metamorphosize into a swinging hipster.
+When his mother remarried and moved to Mount Pilot, Howard sought to metamorphose into a swinging hipster.
 Wearing a smoking jacket and ascot, his plain home became a mod bachelor pad, with threshold-beads, and floor pillows.
 In the episode "Howard's New Life", he tried to recreate himself by moving to a Caribbean island (St. Benedict's) to become a beachcomber.
 Bored, he soon returned to Mayberry and resumed his drab bureaucratic job.

 Howard's brief love interest/fiancée on The Andy Griffith Show was Millie Swanson (Arlene Golonka), a character who later dated Sam Jones (Ken Berry) on the spin-off series Mayberry R.F.D.
 Millie and Howard soon realized their incompatibility and mutually agreed to dissolve the relationship right before they were to wed.

 Despite his awkwardness, Howard proved to be quite a sportsman.
 He caught "Old Sam", the much coveted legendary fish in Tucker's Lake, thus antagonizing the town's seasoned anglers.
 He also proved to be an excellent bowler, after joining Emmett Clark's bowling team and astonishing everyone by scoring a perfect game.
 Howard even parachuted from an airplane to appease a thrill-seeking lady friend.

 Howard had two brushes with stardom.
 First he appeared on the "Colonel Tim's Talent Time" television show performing his stand-up comedy act, which consisted of personal affronts to his neighbors and "one-horse" jokes about Mayberry, causing him to be temporarily snubbed by the townsfolk.
 In the Mayberry R.F.D. episode "The Panel Show", the Mayberry city council sends Howard with Emmett Clark to a New York City TV station to promote traditional, small town values.
 Howard does a backspin and becomes an unabashed New Yorker, replete with a loud, paisley Nehru suit and hair bangs.